robinbb/blog/src/hugo/content/blog/leadership.md

 ### What is Leadership?

-Leadership is merely the practice of social influence.
+Leadership is the practice of social influence.
 The function of leadership is to produce change.
-The skills of leadership are those required to produce that change.
+The skills of leadership are those required to attain the influence sufficient to produce that change.

 #### What Leadership Is Not

 Leadership is not defined by seniority, title, or position in a company's hierarchy.
 One does not need a title to lead.
-Granted, a title gives one social license to practice leadership, but a person with a management is not necessarily a leader.
+Granted, a title gives one social license to practice leadership, but a person with a management title is not necessarily a leader.

 Leadership is not defined by the possession of any certain personal attributes.